My 16-year-old son is an addict.

 In the summer, his first choice is his Xbox, which he uses to play games like Grand Theft Auto (which I hate).
 During the school year, his game controllers are hidden away in my room.
 So his first choice is his phone, which he uses to watch YouTube videos or movies (including those I forbid), to play mindless games, to share perhaps too much of his life on social media, and to communicate with friends.
 His next choice is his computer, which he uses for many of the same purposes, though he sometimes uses it to write programs, build apps, or create music.

 I know that I allowed these devices and games to enter our home, even if he paid for them.
 I resisted the violent games until he was a teenager.
 Eventually I relented, knowing he would choose to spend more time at the houses of other kids who had those games.
 At least at home, I can monitor how much time he spends on them.

 And that’s where the problem comes in.
-Like so many parents, I try to control how much time he spends with his electronics.
+Like so many parents, I try to control technology, and how much time he spends with his electronics.
 And it just gets harder and harder as he gets older.

 When he’s home and on his electronics, I can get lots of work done.
 No driving around.
 He doesn’t bother me—doesn’t even ask me to make him something to eat.
 But it makes me sick to see him on the couch, hour after hour, staring at a screen.